-Generally, if we consider shorter distances, the SI unit of distance is a meter.
-Interestingly, using this as the base unit and some equations, many other derived units or quantities are formed like volume, area, acceleration and speed.
-Likewise, the most basic unit of distance is also centimetre (cm).
+SI unit of distance is a meter according to the International System of Units.
+Interestingly, using this as the base unit and some equations, many other derived units or quantities are formed like volume, area, acceleration, and speed.

 Commonly Used Distance Units